cohen-ariel/CIFAR10-Challenge/README.md

 - In folder "Code" there appear two modules, one for training and the other for evaluating the model.
 In addition, a .pkl file is attached with the trained model parameters.
 - To evaluate the model, module "evaluate_model_q1.py" should be run.
+- For details regarding the implementation, network architecture and training process, please refer to "Details.pdf".